shaloo/docs.arcana/includes/text-snippets/build-pwdless-auth.md

----
-alias: build-password-less-auth
-title: 'Build Passwordless Auth'
-description: 'How to custom build user authentication UI and onboard users via passwordless authentication option in a Web3 app that is integrated with the Arcana Auth SDK.'
-arcana:
-  root_rel_path: ../..
----

 # Build Passwordless Auth

-In this guide, you will learn how an app that builds a custom login UI and integrates with the {{config.extra.arcana.sdk_name}} can easily onboard users via the passwordless login option.
+In this guide, you will learn how a {{page.meta.arcana.app_type}} app integrates with the {{config.extra.arcana.sdk_name}} can easily onboard users via custom login UI that enables passwordless login.

 ## Prerequisites